felipenoris/math-server-docker/README.md

 Check package locations with `$ R -e '.libPaths()'`.

-System packages will be installed on `/usr/lib64/R/library`.
+System packages will be installed at `/usr/lib64/R/library`.

 Each user can have a local package dir, automatically created under `~/R`.